CPAN-Security/security.metacpan.org/notes/ENISA-workshop-20250129-notes.md

 ---
-title: Vulnerability handling in open source software ecoystems
+title: Workshop: Vulnerability handling in open source software ecoystems
 layout: page
 toc: true
 ---

-# Notes on «Open Source: Scenario Based Discussion»
+## Notes on «Open Source: Scenario Based Discussion»

-* These are notes for the «ENISA Workshop on "vulnerability handling in the context of open source software"».
-    * Original document is available in the [CPANSec-GPF](https://github.com/CPAN-Security/CPANSec-GPF/blob/main/events/DG-CONNECT-tabletop-2025-01-29/Open-Source%20Discussion%20Scenario%2029Jan.docx) repo (private).
+These are notes for the «ENISA Workshop on "vulnerability handling in the context of open source software"».
+Original document is available in the [CPANSec-GPF](https://github.com/CPAN-Security/CPANSec-GPF/blob/main/events/DG-CONNECT-tabletop-2025-01-29/Open-Source%20Discussion%20Scenario%2029Jan.docx) repo (private).

-* To update, please use [Working document for collaborative editing](https://cryptpad.fr/code/#/2/code/edit/50GScuKt2Kr3zIsYxw29ZK3J/)
+* To update this text, please use the [working document for collaborative editing](https://cryptpad.fr/code/#/2/code/edit/50GScuKt2Kr3zIsYxw29ZK3J/) on cryptpad.
     * This document will be periodically be synced with the [notes on github](https://github.com/CPAN-Security/security.metacpan.org/blob/enisa-workshop/notes/ENISA-workshop-20250129-notes.md).

-## Meeting details
+### Meeting details

-* When: 2025-01-29, 14:00 – 17:00 CET (Brussels & online participation);
+* When: 2025-01-29, 14:00 - 17:00 CET (Brussels & online participation)
-* Where: Physical Location: DG CONNECT (Rue de la Loi 51, Brussels);
+* Where: Physical Location: DG CONNECT (Rue de la Loi 51, Brussels)

+### References & Background reading

+* CPANSec, Hackeriet and Gurusoft AS [Feedback on NIS2 Implementing Guidance](https://github.com/CPAN-Security/security.metacpan.org/blob/enisa-workshop/docs/consultations/Feedback-on-implementing-guidance-for-NIS-2-security-measures-chapters-3-and-6.pdf) for chapters 3 (Incident Handling) and 6 (Secure Software Practices)

-## Proposed Specifications
+### Proposed Specifications

-### Objective
+#### Objective
-### Participants
+#### Participants
-### Structure
+#### Structure
-### Key Focus Areas
+#### Key Focus Areas

 1. (@tux) w.r.t. communication gaps and explore roles, I guess it would be good to address timelines and expected response times for communication gaps and roles.
 1. (@tux) TimeZones are a major PITA and people can be on holiday.
 1. (@tux) For CPAN there are no rules on what to do on critical CVEs when maintainers can temporary not be reached (illness, holiday, family business, whatever)

-# Setting the Scene & Expectations
+## Setting the Scene & Expectations

-## SQ: Cross-Border Communication & Coordination Mechanisms
+### SQ: Cross-Border Communication & Coordination Mechanisms

 1. (@tux) I think that EU based open-source teams are a great idea.
 See later notes

-## Open-Source Community Challenges in Incident Response
+### Open-Source Community Challenges in Incident Response

 1. (@tux) In resource constraints and delays due to volunteer-driven contributions, it is worth mentioning that in team-managed projects (CORE, toolchain,DBI, Mojolicious, ...) that no single team member is expected to have complete knowledge on all focus areas in the project.
    * The area that is vulnerable might require a certain team member, which may or may not be available.

-## CRA Compliance Expectations and Gaps
+### CRA Compliance Expectations and Gaps

-# Scenario-Based discussion
+## Scenario-Based discussion

-## Simulated Incident Timeline
+### Simulated Incident Timeline

-### Incident Day (Hour 0-2)
+#### Incident Day (Hour 0-2)

-> * A vulnerability is discovered in liblzma (used in XZ Utils) and disclosed on a public platform.
+> * A vulnerability is discovered in liblzma (used in XZ Utils) and disclosed on a public platform. o
 > * News reaches both CISA and the Foundations via an industry blog and social media.

 > * ENISA and CSIRTs become aware through European vendor alerts.

-### Incident Day (Hours 3-6)
+#### Incident Day (Hours 3-6)

 > * CISA starts a coordination channel, involving key open-source contributors, and industry partners.